jawj/zapatos-docs/src/index.md

 If you're asking for or contributing new work, my response is likely to reflect these principles:

-**Correct, consistent, comprehensible.**  I'm pretty likely to accept pull requests that fix definite bugs or improve readability or consistency without any major trade-offs.
-I'll do my best to act on clear, minimal, failing test cases too.
+**Correct, consistent, comprehensible.**  I'm pretty likely to accept pull requests that fix bugs or improve readability or consistency without any major trade-offs.
+I'll do my best to act on clear, minimal test cases that demonstrate unambiguous bugs.

-**Small is beautiful.**  I'm less likely to accept pull requests for features that significantly complicate the code base either to address obscure (IMHO) use-cases or to eke out minor performance gains that are almost certainly swamped by network and database latencies.
+**Small is beautiful.**  I'm less likely to accept pull requests for features that significantly complicate the code base either to address niche use-cases or to eke out minor performance gains that are almost certainly swamped by network and database latencies.

 **Scratching my own itch.**  I'm not very likely to put a lot of my own effort into features I don't currently need ... unless we're talking about paid consultancy, which I'm more than happy to discuss.